 During a Cold Emergency Alert, the District will continue operations by the annual Winter Plan but take additional steps, as explained in Section 2.2 Cold Weather Emergencies, including the activation of Overnight Warming Sites.

-Overnight Warming Sites are designated public buildings, including but not limited to public libraries, recreation centers (not otherwise being used as overflow shelters for FY23), and senior wellness centers, serving as a temporary respite from the cold.
+Overnight Warming Sites are designated public buildings, including but not limited to public libraries, recreation centers (not otherwise being used as overflow shelters for FY24), and senior wellness centers, serving as a temporary respite from the cold.
 Overnight Warming Sites will be in operation from 7:00 p.m. to 7:00 a.m.
 Some sites may open later than 7:00 p.m. based on regularly scheduled business operations.
 Sites may be opened before 7:00 p.m. and close later than 7:00 a.m. based on the severity of the weather and as determined by the Cold Emergency Steering Committee.

+Additionally, last hypothermia season, given the number of unsheltered individuals residing outside, the District mobilized WMATA buses to serve as mobile warming sites.
+In particular, buses were deployed under circumstances whether there were limited warming options available throughout the District.
+For example, last hypothermia season, up to four (4) warming buses were deployed during a cold snap that extended through the Christmas holidays.
+The ICH recommends that the District continue to make up to a minimum of four (4) warming buses available as needed.

+Based on feedback received from DHS staff and consumer representatives, warming buses must be supported by an appropriate complement of services, especially related to safety and security.
+Some concerns flagged to the ICH that staff will need to address include smoking, sanitary issues, clients barring other clients from accessing the buses, etc. Based on the feedback, the ICH recommends that there be an appropriate level of support by way of a staff person designated to monitor utilization of the warming buses; meaning that an attendant should man the bus while the bus is serving clients.

+The ICH will coordinate with the Front Door Services (FDS) Workgroup monthly to determine the current hot spots and check how and whether those are changing during the course of the Winter so that DHS has a prioritized list of locations that the ICH recommends for warming bus interventions as and when warranted by the weather.
+DHS and emergency management partners mobilizing to deploy warming buses have the final say.

 By November 1 of each year, DHS, in coordination with DGS, will update the list of available Warming and Overnight Warming Sites.
 This information will be available on https://snow.dc.gov/.